Guinea pigs are sociable creatures. They love company, and will talk to each other, so it’s best to house them in pairs

 Guinea pigs need a large run enclosure to fulfill their need to exercise, and to run and play.
-It’s important to note that an exercise wheel is NOT appropriate for a guinea pig, as it will damage their spine.
+IMPORTANT NOTE: An exercise wheel must NOT be used for Guinea Pigs as it will cause pain and damage to their spine.

 We make three houses suitable for guinea pigs: our Little House for Pigs and Hogs is big enough for a single guinea pig.

 Guinea pigs teeth grow throughout their lives, up to several inches every year!
 To prevent their teeth from getting too long, make sure you provide them with plenty of hay and untreated wooden toys to gnaw on.
 This will help wear their teeth down naturally, avoiding dental problems.